 What do I do when my Peruvian debit card expires?

-What do I do when I lose my debit card or when it gets stolen?
+What do I do when I lose my debit card or it gets stolen?

 When you lose your debit card, you need to block it immediately.
 This can easily be done using your online banking or mobile phone app or by calling the customer service of your bank.
 This is helpful when something happens to your card at night or during the weekend or when you’re outside Peru.
 However, you will need to go to a branch of your bank to get a new debit card as we explained in the previous paragraph.